HarleyGotardo/SquareMind/README.md

 - Added a registration screen, when the register button is pressed, it will go to the login page.
 - Added the progress during Feb.
 2, 2024

+## Releases
+### SM.020.000
+- Update main_page.dart with enhancements to Dashboard, Inventory Management, and SalesRecordPage
+- This commit includes several updates to the main_page.dart file:
+- Dashboard: Added card widgets.
+- Inventory Management: Added simple inventory implementation.
+- SalesRecordPage:
+  - Added a 'date' attribute to the SalesRecord class.
+  - Updated the DataTable to include a new column for the date.
+  - Modified the AppBar title to include a sales icon and the title 'Sales Record'.
+  - Fixed an overflow issue in the DataTable by limiting the width of the columns.
+- Further enhanced the login and registration page UI.

 ## Important Links
 - Design Specs: [Design Specifications](https://github.com/HarleyGotardo/square-mind/blob/main/README_FILES/MAIN_MD/DesignSpecificationDocument.md)